Fefedu973/Activity-Condenser/README.md

 ### **<ins><p align="center">Planed Activity Condenser features</p>**

-- And clean the code a little bit (you can help me of course !)
+- Clean the code a little bit (you can help me of course !)

 Of course you can help me with pull requests !